 A globe valve uses a linear motion for moving a disc (closure member) into or out of the seating surface.
-Globe Valves form a globular shaped cavity around the port region and hence the name.
-The disc can be of various shape and moves perpendicular to the globe valve seat.
+Globe Valves form a globular-shaped cavity around the port region and hence the name.
+The disc can be of various shapes and moves perpendicular to the globe valve seat.
 This disc movement helps in the valve opening and closure.
 Globe valves in general are used for pipes of size 8 inches or less.
 In this article, we will explore the globe valve types, parts, working principle, function, symbol, application, advantages, and disadvantages.

 Globe Valve Parts

 A typical globe valve constitutes of the following parts:

 - Valve Body (6): Globular shape